-The Liquidity & Capital Management policy, which is reviewed annually, is approved by the plc Board and adopted by the Standard Life International Board.
-The policy supports the Group's 'Create and Protect Value' governing principle: 'We manage long-term value creation, cash flow and risk to inform decisions that create and protect value in business activities.
+The Liquidity & Capital Management policy is reviewed annually and is approved by the Standard Life International Board.
+The policy supports the Company's and the Group's 'Create and Protect Value' governing principle:

+'We manage long-term value creation, cash flow and risk to inform decisions that create and protect value in business activities.
 We ensure capital generates the most value for the risks taken.'